matthieukomorowski/AI_Clinician/README.md

 3.	test this optimal policy on the eICU-RI dataset;
 4.	compute the main results and key figures.

 V. Additional files:
 1. The unique identifiers for these patients in both datasets are provided (patientIDs_MIMIC3.csv and patientIDs_eRI.csv).
 Note: you'll need to add 200,000 to all the patient identifiers in patientIDs_MIMIC3 to match the numbering found in the initiail database.
 2. A detailed desciption of the datasets (Dataset description Komorowski 111118.xlsx).
+3. deloutabove.m and deloutbelow.m : custom functions to delete outliers.

 External files and toolboxes used: